wso2/docs-devant/en/docs/quick-start-guides/deploy-your-first-automation.md

 In this guide, you will:

-- Create a Devant project and add a simple automation that will print `"Hello World"` every minute.
+- Create a simple automation that will print `"Hello World"` every minute.
 - Use Ballerina Integrator (BI) to develop the automation.
 - Push the automation to Devant from the Ballerina Integrator which will automatically build the automation.
 - Schedule the automation to run every minute.